Jim Hoagland: Career

-1991 Pulitzer prize

 Hoagland continued writing for The Washington Post, in Washington D.C., as a foreign editor and assistant managing editor for foreign news.
 In 1991 he won the Pulitzer Prize for Commentary "for searching and prescient columns on events leading up to the Gulf War and on the political problems of Mikhail Gorbachev."
+In 2010, he was named a contributing editor to The Washington Post, and continued writing for the paper until 2020.

+Notable works

 Hoagland wrote the series of columns during the breakup of the Soviet Union; the winning series of stories are listed below.